MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 ![Game Manager - Leaderboards - Prize Table - Add Second Rank](media/tutorials/game-manager-prize-table-add-second-rank.png)

-## Step 3 - Populate the Leaderboard with a Player
+## Step 3 - Populate the leaderboard with a player

-A **Leaderboard** and **Prize Table** associated with it has now been created.
-The next step is to populate the **Leaderboard** with players.
+A leaderboard and Prize Table associated with it has now been created.
+The next step is to populate the leaderboard with players.

 To create players, we will use [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid).
-Then, we will use the players to populate the **Leaderboard** with [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics).
+Then, we will use the players to populate the leaderboard with [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics).

-Before we can use [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics), we must enable it in **API Features**.
+Before we can use [UpdatePlayerStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateplayerstatistics), we must enable it in API Features.

 - Select **Settings** in the menu on your left.
 - Select the **API Features** tab.